- Last Updated: Thursday, 29 October 2020

 Following the American Taxpayer Relief Act of 2012, there are now three rates that apply to long-term capital gains.
 Individuals in the 10% and 15% federal income tax brackets pay 0% while those in the 39.6% bracket pay 20%; all other taxpayers owe 15%.
 Short-term capital gains are taxed at an individual’s “normal” incremental tax rate.

 Some of the other stumbling blocks that might be encountered on the way to Line 36 are IRAs and student loans.
-In 2015 and 2016, taxpayers that qualify can deduct up to $2,500 in student loan interest, regardless of whether they itemize their deductions.
-This deduction is phased-out starting at $65,000 (in both 2015 and 2016) for single filers and $130,000 (in both 2015 and 2016) for joint filers.
+In 2020 and 2021, taxpayers that qualify can deduct up to $2,500 in student loan interest, regardless of whether they itemize their deductions.
+This deduction is phased-out starting at $70,000 (in both 2020 and 2021) for single filers and $140,000 (in 2020 and 2021) for joint filers.

 Our article on IRA rules can help individuals to figure out if they’re eligible for an IRA contribution that is tax deductible or tax deferred